 This week’s variety hails from the province of Asti in Piedmont and is known as Malvasia di Casorzo Nero.
-This Malvasia belongs to the same family of grapes that we have been visiting each week but this one is a red grape.
+This Malvasia belongs to the same family of grapes that we have been visiting recently but this one is a red grape.

 This Malvasia can be made into sweet wines, either frizzante or spumante versions or more infrequently into a passito.

 I found a couple of producers who describe the wines made from this grape as being fruity and floral but who swear it is not unctuous and cloying.
 There is also a historic Cantina Sociale Sometimes the wine is made with a percentage of Barbera which gives it a more sapid note but often it is made from 100% Malvasia di Casorzo.